Superman II: The Richard Donner Cut

-Superman II: The Richard Donner Cut is a 2006 re-edited director's cut of the 1980 superhero film Superman II.
-It is a sequel to Richard Donner's 1978 film Superman, based on the DC Comics superhero of the same name, and stars Gene Hackman, Christopher Reeve, and Marlon Brando, the latter whose scenes were removed and entirely re-shot with actress Susannah York for the theatrical release.
+Superman II: The Richard Donner Cut (titled onscreen as simply Superman II) is a 2006 re-edited director's cut of the 1980 superhero film Superman II.
+It is a sequel to Richard Donner's 1978 film Superman: The Movie, based on the DC Comics superhero of the same name, and stars Gene Hackman, Christopher Reeve, and Marlon Brando.
 This alternate cut was edited by Michael Thau and was overseen and completed by Donner himself.
-It features a significant amount of discarded footage, alternate takes, and story elements not featured in the theatrical version.
+It features a significant amount of discarded footage, alternative takes, and story elements not featured in the theatrical version.